18 Ways to Use Mason Jars in the Kitchen

 Mason jars make excellent storage containers for dried fruit, nuts and seeds.
 Whether you keep these items on the pantry shelf or pop them into the freezer to keep things fresh for longer, lidded mason jars are an excellent choice.

-Use 5: Jars for Freshly-Milled Flour Storage
+Use 5: Use Jars to Store Freshly-Milled Flour

 Want to feel more "countrified?"
 Keep your butter in a small, wide mouth jar (this one holds 1 C).
 Top the jar with wide mouth glass lid (you can find one on Etsy) and the two paired together give a result that is quite charming!